Christy Ferer: Personal life and after 9/11

 In February 2002, Mayor Michael Bloomberg appointed her as his liaison to the families of those who died in the attacks.
 She participated in the discussions that led to The Sphere being installed in Battery Park as an interim memorial, was on the board of the Lower Manhattan Development Corporation until 2004, became a founding board member of the National September 11 Memorial & Museum, and in 2011 was appointed to the board of a projected performing arts center there.
 In 2004, Governor George Pataki appointed her to the board of the Port Authority, for a term expiring in 2007.

 She also serves on the board of the 92nd Street Y and, outside New York, the Aspen Art Museum.
+Ferer served on the Board of Trustees at the East Hamptons Historical Society from 2017 to at least 2018.